fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

 ## Configuration

-So far in this book, I’ve talked about the various non-test files that affect pytest mostly in passing, with the exception of conftest.py, which I covered quite thoroughly in Lab 5, Plugins In this lab, we’ll take a look at the configuration files that affect pytest, discuss how pytest changes
+So far in this course, I’ve talked about the various non-test files that affect pytest mostly in passing, with the exception of conftest.py, which I covered quite thoroughly in Lab 5, Plugins In this lab, we’ll take a look at the configuration files that affect pytest, discuss how pytest changes